What if we were stars in the sky, what kind of constellations would we make?

 Human experiences are always emplaced in a landscape.
 Therefore, to me, studying landscapes is also a part of disturbing existing narratives about our human existence.
 Through landscapes, we can evaluate our interpretations of nature and culture, consider the effect and limitations of language, acknowledge the reciprocity of life, and choose how to participate in the world.

-If the world was metaphorically a garden landscape, we would be the soil, the seeds, the plants, the designers, and the gardeners.
+If the world was metaphorically a garden, we would be the soil, the seeds, the plants, the designers, and the gardeners.
 We each play roles in all the processes of making the landscape a place we come to belong to.
 Our predicament: knowing when to take on a role, when to work with each other, and when to support another.

 Knowledge from the fringes